 Employee and Matching contributions are always 100% vested.
-The Transition (benefit) Contribution vests upon completing two years of service with Chemours.
+The transition (benefit) contribution vests upon completing two years of service with Chemours.
 Non-Elective Contributions are vested upon completion of three years of service.
+The NEOs are 100% vested in their deferrals and related investment experience.